-While taking finals during his sophomore year of high school, 15-year-old Chandler began experiencing neck pain, back pain and headaches.
+While taking finals during his sophomore year of high school, Chandler began experiencing neck pain, back pain and headaches.
 When he began to have double vision, his family consulted a neurologist, who ordered an emergency MRI.

 Chandler’s family was then referred to St. Jude for his continuing care.
-At St. Jude, Chandler’s treatment includes 30 rounds of radiation therapy, seven rounds of chemotherapy and physical therapy.
+At St. Jude, Chandler’s treatment included 30 rounds of radiation therapy, seven rounds of chemotherapy and physical therapy.